 They have data that exceeds the conventional capacity of processing and storage.

+Massive models are getting bigger each day, models of 1 billion polygons are common, and these models have about 26GB of raw data, and user still want to render these models in real-time.

-()There are already several virtual reality software for 3D visualization and interaction with CAD models.
-Some examples are: WalkInside [7], Aveva Review [3], Navisworks [9], and Environ [REF].
+There are already several virtual reality software for 3D visualization and interaction with CAD models.
+Some examples are: WalkInside[3] , Aveva Review [2], Navisworks [4], among others [OMMITED FOR BLIND REVIEW]

 The AvevaReview can apply autotags to objects in CAD models, which greatly facilitates their identification, but only cubes (boxes) and cylinders are supported by this program.

-The AVEVA "Review" files were used as a reference for this research, mainly due the fact that it is a format commonly used in the industry, and then larger files were available for evaluation.
-An example of an rvm model that is only part of an oil refinery, containing a total of 369,876 different objects, is presented in Table 1 showing the quantity of each primitive.
+The AVEVA "Review" files (RVM) were used as a reference for this research, mainly due the fact that it is a format commonly used in the industry, and then larger files were available for evaluation.
+An example of an RVM model that is only part of an oil refinery, containing a total of 369,876 different objects, is presented in Table 1 showing the quantity of each primitive.
+The information of this model will be used during the text to show how complex is to apply the tags on it.

 Primitives in a Model.